websight-io/docs/docs/cms/developers/app-development/index.md

 Page is a node of type `ws:Page`.
 It contains a page content sub-node named `jcr:content` of the type `ws:PageContent`.
 The nodes located under the page content node can be modified via the authoring UI.
 All the Page properties (including properties set via the page dialog) are set on the page content node.

 This is the initial content of the `/apps/example-project/templates/contentpage` page template:

 ![Initial content for the template](img27.png)

 This is how the content node of the newly created page appears:

 ![Content node - resource browser](img28.png)

 New page templates can be created in the application.
-`/apps/example-project/templates/examplpage` is a copy of  `/apps/example-project/templates/contentpage` with changed title, `allowedChildren`
+`/apps/example-project/templates/examplepage` is a copy of  `/apps/example-project/templates/contentpage` with changed `title`, `allowedChildren`

 ``` json title="/apps/example-project/templates/examplpage"
 {